 Challenges

 Being able to explore the very depths of the life of a mother with a child of multiple disabilities presents many lessons and realizations that can be explored not only by me as the main researcher but also by the readers themselves.
-Although challenges are inevitable to these kinds of studies, given the very sensitive nature of the case, it would still be best to navigate on this, as seen in the many positive turnouts that can happen if they are given much attention.
+Although challenges are inevitable in these kinds of studies, given the very sensitive nature of the case, it would still be best to navigate this, as seen in the many positive turnouts that can happen if they are given much attention.
 Also, and most importantly, I have witnessed with my very eyes how the parents struggle with their situation.
 As we promote inclusivity and equality, they, along with their children who are in most need, must be the priority in the government and the community.
 Through this, we can nurture in ourselves a deep commitment to be of service, especially to those who are in need.
 Research and programs that focus on exploring the significant experiences of parents who take care of children with multiple disabilities can then focus on a multi-dimensional approach that emphasizes considering their needs, cultivating support systems, and fostering a sense of purpose and resilience.
 These can be ventured to propose practical solutions that benefit parents, their children, and the broader society.

 References